Sew Modern Bear Paw Quilt Blocks Patterns

 If you'd like to sew along with us for this series, show us how you're getting on!
 Share your finished blocks using the hashtag #pawsandplusessewalong.

-What will the finished quilt look like?
+What does the finished quilt look like?

 You will need